Traditional KYC Systems

 - Communication and transparency.

-- Increasing the level of confidence of participants in each other, as well as in the industry as a whole.
+- Rise in the level of confidence of participants in each other as well as in the industry as a whole

-- Reducing fraud (if everyone knows what you are doing, it is difficult to hide fraud and/or avoid responsibility).
+- Less fraud-if everyone knows what you are doing, it is difficult to hide fraud and/or avoid responsibility

-- Improved reporting and communication processes (time and money savings).
+- Enhanced reporting and communication processes-time and money savings

 Warning of suspicious activity

-- Speeding up the process of detection of fraud (the system can independently notify all interested persons about violations of rules, attacks on the platform and the like).
+- Speeding up the process of fraud detection, the system may independently notify all interested persons about violations of the rules, attacks on the platform, etc.

-- Identity identification in various plebiscites: local, regional, state, corporate and public.
+- Identity identification for a number of different kinds of plebiscites: local, regional, state, corporate, and public ones.

-- Identification of citizens by public authorities under various social services and taxes.
+- Identification of citizens by public authorities according to various social services and taxes.

 - Identification of loyalty program participants.